-Following our philosophy of hybrid exhibition concepts across periods and tailored to extraordinary spaces, “Femme F(r)iction will be held at the historic Academy Mansion, a breathtakingly elegant townhouse on the Upper East Side.
+Following our philosophy of hybrid exhibition concepts across periods and tailored to extraordinary spaces, “Femme F(r)iction” was held at the historic Academy Mansion, a breathtakingly elegant townhouse on the Upper East Side.

-Coinciding with the exhibition, we’re also pleased to present Salvador Dali’s masterwork “Cosmic Madonna” which has remained in the same family’s collection for the past 40 years and is being shown in New York for the first time.
+Coinciding with the exhibition, we were also pleased to present Salvador Dali’s masterwork “Cosmic Madonna” which has remained in the same family’s collection for the past 40 years and is available for private acquisition.

 Femme F(r)iction